Last Updated on July 27, 2021 by Maggie Looker

 Preparing Your Seller’s Disclosure Statement

-If you’re in need of a real estate agent to help sell your house and work in one of our hero professions — firefighters and EMS, law enforcement, military, healthcare professionals or teachers — simply register with Homes for Heroes today.
-We’ll automatically connect you with a real estate and/or mortgage specialist in your area.
-Not only will these specialists be your dedicated partners, helping to prepare your seller’s disclosure statement and other necessary paperwork, but they’ll also save you money in the process.
+If you’re in need of a real estate agent to help sell your house and work in one of the hero professions we give back to — firefighters and EMS, law enforcement, military, healthcare professionals or teachers — simply register with Homes for Heroes today to have one of our team members reach out to you and answer your questions.

 Nobody wants to admit their home has issues, especially when you’re trying to sell.
-But by creating a comprehensive seller’s disclosure statement, you not only ensure legal compliance at the point of sale, but you also protect yourself from future legal action.
-Seller’s disclosure forms are one important piece of the selling process.
-Making sure it’s handled correctly is key to completing the deal and protecting your family.
+But by creating a comprehensive sellers disclosure statement, you not only ensure legal compliance at the point of sale, but you also protect yourself from future legal action.